 Happy Hannah laps up Cycling UK cycle sessions

-Mum Bernice said: “Hannah just likes going round and round and pedalling.
+Mum Bernice says: “Hannah just likes going round and round and pedalling.
 I hold up my fingers to show how many laps she has done each time she comes down the home straight.

 “Hannah loves coming to Palmer Park for the Cycling UK sessions every week.
-She doesn’t do any other exercise so this is so good for her, both physically and psychologically.
+She doesn’t do any other exercise so this is really good for her, both physically and psychologically.